Inspecting Compiled Output with show

 Emit JSON instead of EDN

-./bosatsuj lib show --name core_alpha --package Bosatsu/Char --json
+./bosatsuj show --name core_alpha --package Bosatsu/Char --json

 --json emits a deterministic JSON projection of the same show data.
-The top-level value is an object with "$form": "show" and fields such as interfaces and packages.
+The top-level value is an object with "$form": "show" and fields such as ir, typed-passes, and packages.
+Typed output also includes interfaces.

 Show a single type

-./bosatsuj lib show --name core_alpha --type Bosatsu/Option::Option --color none
+./bosatsuj show --name core_alpha --type Bosatsu/Option::Option --color none

 Use --type <package::Type> when you only want one type definition instead of the full package.